p-hruday/bcgx-data-science-simulation/README.md

 This repository contains my work for the **BCGX Data Science Job Simulation** via **Forage**, where I analyzed customer churn for **PowerCo**, a major energy provider.
 The project follows a **real-world data science workflow**, from **business understanding** to **predictive modeling** and **recommendations**.

+Will upload the respective code in a while

 ---

 ## **Project Overview**